How to Choose: Intake Fans or Exhaust Fans?

 Balancing Airflow

-One of the key principles of effective ventilation is maintaining a balance between intake and exhaust.
-An imbalance can lead to issues such as negative pressure, which can draw in pollutants from outside instead of fresh air.
-Ideally, your ventilation system should allow for equal amounts of air intake and exhaust to create a healthy airflow dynamic.
+An effective ventilation system must ensure a proper balance between intake and exhaust.
+An imbalance can create negative pressure, inadvertently drawing in external pollutants rather than fresh air.
+Ideally, your ventilation setup should facilitate equal rates of air intake and exhaust to maintain healthy airflow dynamics.

 Energy Efficiency